-Quite a lot have happen since I wrote about document format support in Word last year.
+Quite a lot have happened since I wrote about document format support in Word last year.
 Since then I’ve tested using the new Microsoft Office 365 for Windows and Mac OS X and Word apps for Windows 10 and 10 Mobile, iOS, and Android.
 This time, I’ve also included Windows 10’s version of WordPad.

 Document format support in Microsoft Word and its namesakes